juanmv94/TravellersTalesPSXCollisionViewer/README.md

 # Travellers Tales PSX Collision & GFX viewer

-Travellers Tales videogame company realeased 5 PSX videogames that uses the same 3D engine with minor improvements on each title:
+Travellers Tales videogame company realeased 7 PSX videogames that uses the same 3D engine adding some engine changes/improvements until TS2:

 - **Rascal**: This is the first PSX title developed by Travellers Tales.
 It is said to be the worst PSX game ever made.
 This was due to the use of rotational control, and TT team beeing focused on the development of Sonic R.
 - **Bugs Life**: Videogame based on the same title Pixar movie.
 It (finally) uses directional controls.
 - **Toy Story 2**: Videogame based on the same title Pixar movie.
 It is the best of the 5 PSX videogames with lots of games sold and a rating of 9.1/10 (Metacritic)
-- **Muppet Race Mania**: A racing game with not very good ratings
+- **Toy Story Racer & Muppet Race Mania**: Two nearly identical racing games with multiplayer support.
+- **Weakest Link**: Simple QA videogame based on the same name TV show.
 - **Buzz Lightyear of Star Command** (BLSC): This game is based on the animated series of the same name.
-This game was probably made due to the success of the previous game.
+This game was probably made due to the success of the TS2 game.

 ## How to use
 You can try the online version of the tool [here](https://priceless-pike-6c8ff8.netlify.com/ "here").